- Course Number:

 Course Activities and Design

 Welding lec/lab courses are Open-Entry and Open-Exit (OE/OE) and are offered concurrently.
 Courses are designed to meet the needs of the student with flexible scheduling options.
 Students may attend full time or part time.
 This is an OE/OE course which does not align with the normal academic calendar.

 The student will be assessed on his/her ability to demonstrate the development of course outcomes.
 The methods of assessment may include one or more of the following: oral or written examinations, quizzes, written assignments, visual inspection and welding tests.

 Function safely in the PCC Welding Lab.

-- Students will understand and practice personal safety by using proper protective gear.
+- Understand and practice personal safety by using proper protective gear

-- Students will understand and practice hand and power tool safety.
+- Understand and practice and power tool safety

-- Students will understand and maintain a safe work area.
+- Understand and maintain a safe work are.